f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 Health Check                    TCP HealthCheck
 =============================== ===============

 #.
-Click on the "Configure" button to open the dialog to adjust timeout settings then click "Apply"
+Click on the "Configure" button to open the dialog to add "abcd1234" as *Send Payload* then click "Apply".
 #.
-Click the *Continue* button to close the *Health Check Parameters* dialogue.
+Click the *Save and Exit* button to close the *Health Check Parameters* dialogue.

 #.
 Click the *Save and Exit* button to close the *Origin Pool* dialogue.